 What is Crime Solvers?

-Crime Solvers is a non-profit, community based program that unites citizens, the media, and the police department.
-The program is run by members of the community that volunteer their time to serve on the Board of Directors.
+Crime Solvers is a non-profit, community based program that unites citizens, the media and the police department.
+The program is comprised of members from the community that volunteer their time to serve on the Board of Directors.
 Crime Solvers encourages citizens to take an active role in their community by providing police with information regarding crimes or wanted persons.
 Anonymity is guaranteed and callers will never have to appear in court.

 Crime Solvers, Goals